triggerNZ/coppersmith-talk/talk.md

 - We saw:
   - Scalding jobs
-  - Hive queries embedded in Scala shells.
+  - Hive queries embedded in Scala shells

 ---

 # Problems

 - Hive
-  - Queries are giant strings.
+  - Queries are giant strings
     - No syntax or type checking
     - Reusability is via string manipulation and is fragile and error-prone
     - Awkward to test